sonm-io/allowed-list/README.md

 *FILE* - .rs file in archive to render.
 If omitted, the first .rs file in archive is used

+*PARAMS* - redshift specific params.
+May be ommited.

-*BENCHMARK* - perform benchmark run instead of rendering
+*BENCHMARK* - if not empty, perform benchmark run instead of rendering